kojigardiner/audiobox/README.md

 </div>
 </figure>

 The [SPH0645 digital I2S MEMS microphone](https://www.adafruit.com/product/3421) provides audio input.
 I wanted to find a way to make the microphone user-adjustable in order to configure the Audiobox with different speaker arrangements, and came up with a way to utilize an off-the-shelf telephone cable and jack to do so.
 The SPH0645 requires a 6-pin connection, which matches perfectly with RJ12 telephone cables/jacks.
 The current design uses [this](https://www.amazon.com/gp/product/B01M0G7VP4) RJ12 cable, with one end cut and individual wires soldered onto the SPH0645 break-out board.
-The board is then enclosed within a custom 3D printed enclosure with an acoustic port for the microhpone.
+The board is then enclosed within a custom 3D printed shell with an acoustic port for the microhpone.

 <figure>
 <figcaption><i>Microhone wiring and enclosure</i></figcaption>